 Antibodies are formed of strings of smaller proteins known as chains.
 Light chains are each made up of about 220 amino acids, and heavy chains are each made up of about 440 amino acids.
 The structure of the heavy chains determine what isotype, or class, of immunoglobulin an antibody is.
 (Source)

-- IdE antibodies are associated with allergies and parasitic infections.
-While allergies in general are not beneficial to health, IdE antibodies seem to treat tumors as allergens, suggesting they hold promise in cancer treatment.
+• IgE antibodies are associated with allergies and parasitic infections.
+While allergies in general are not beneficial to health, IgE antibodies seem to treat tumors as allergens, suggesting they hold promise in cancer treatment.
 (Source)

-- IgG antibodies are the smallest and, with four subtypes, the most numerous antibodies.
+• IgG antibodies are the smallest and, with 4 subtypes, the most numerous antibodies.
 They pass easily into tissues all over the body and are the only antibodies that cross the placenta.
 (Source)

 The role of antibodies is to protect the body from pathogens and other substances that enter the body from the outside.
 For antibodies to work properly, the immune system must be able to distinguish between “self” and “nonself” — that is, to tell the difference between foreign invaders and the cells, proteins, and other substances that belong in the body.

 Antibodies that lose this ability and mistakenly target the body’s own tissues are called autoantibodies.
-Autoantibodies may bind with antigens on many different substances in the body, including nucleic acids, lipids, and proteins.
+Autoantibodies may bind with antigens on many different substances in the body, including DNA, RNA, fats, and proteins.
 These antigens may be found on the surface of cells, inside cells, or in the fluid between cells.
 In the most common systemic autoimmune diseases, autoantibodies target molecules inside the cell.
 (Source)

 Some Autoantibodies May Be Natural